 “God was looking after her because she found Kenny’s father.
 A man that adored her.
 They weren’t in love at the beginning but he adored her, and she was already packed to go back to her country, to me.
 And he was like ‘No, stay here.
 I will bring your daughter here to be with you.’
 And he took a chance on her.”

 Myriam’s story “made sense to him and his morals.”
 Jorge stepped up and helped her reunite with her child when everything seemed so hopeless in a country so new and so foreign to her.
 He, a complete stranger, gave the “chance of life for a little child that he didn’t know.”

-Today, Myriam is proud of her new life but also of her children, who have honored her incredible journey.
-While Karina and Kenneth have had to overcome their own obstacles, it was always with their parents’ sacrifice in mind.
+Today, Myriam is proud of her new life but also of her children, who have honoured her incredible journey.
+While Karina and Kenneth have had to overcome their own obstacles, they did so with their parents’ sacrifices in mind.

 A new family but a similar purpose

 Coming to a completely new environment at such a young age was not easy for Karina.
-From the freedom of Nicaragua’s playgrounds to the suburban American neighborhoods, there was a lot to learn from that transition.
+From the freedom of Nicaragua’s playgrounds to the suburban American neighbourhoods, there was a lot to learn for young Karina.

 The difficult journey has brought her a new family, with whom she is carrying on the legacy of a rich and complex past, even if it was difficult at first.
 “I didn’t know I had a baby sister.
 I didn’t, or I ignored that she was married now [to another man].
 I had to adapt to [a new family]”